aws/aws-cdk-rfcs/text/0031-integ-testing.md

     └── ...
 ```

-On subsequent runs of this test - via `cdk app-test` - if the synthesized cloud assembly matches the
+On subsequent runs of this test, if the synthesized cloud assembly matches the
-snapshot, then a full deployment and assertions will be skipped and the test will be considered to
+snapshot, apptest will skip deployment and will not run any assertions.
+The test will be considered
-have passed.
-This behaviour can be overridden with the `--ignore-snapshots` flag.
+to have passed.
+This behaviour can be overridden either by setting the `ignoreSnapshot` option for
+individual tests or by setting the `CDK_APPTEST_IGNORE_SNAPSHOT` environment variable and will apply
+to all tests executed in that environment.

 However, when the synthesized cloud assembly does not match the snapshot, the test will be executed
-in full and the snapshot updated.
-As before, the updates must be checked into the source tree.
+in full and the snapshot will be updated.
+As before, the changes to the snapshots must be checked into
+the source tree.

 [cloud assembly]: https://docs.aws.amazon.com/cdk/api/latest/docs/cloud-assembly-schema-readme.html#cloud-assembly

+### Test Execution & Report

+The `apptest` suite can be executed via any standard test runner available in the programming
+language of your choice - jest for javascript or typescript, junit for Java, pytest for Python, etc.

+As shown in the above section, it is recommended to use the `apptest` suffix to your test files
+to differentiate them from unit and other kinds of tests - `xxx.apptest.ts` in a typescript
+project, `xxx.apptest.java` for Java project, etc.

+This setup will enable defining a separate script that runs the apptest suite - npm script,
+Ant target, Maven phase, etc. - by using `*.apptest.*` as the file filter in your test runner.

+The test will be executed when the `run()` method is called on the `apptest.Test` class.

+Test reports can be easily generated from the reporting mechanisms already available via these
+test runners.

+> RFC Note: See [Appendix B](#appendix-b---test-execution) for details on this design.

-### Developing Tests
+### Developing & Debugging Tests

 > TBD